-When it is necessary to provide Residential Habilitation services out-of-state (i.e. out of network), the payment shall be the lesser of: the State Medicaid rate for the provider/service in that state, the provider's usual and customary rate or a negotiated rate that is lower than the Medicaid or usual and customary rate.
+When it is necessary to provide Residential Habilitation services, including Residential Habilitation - Shared Living, outof-state (i.e. out of network), the payment shall be the lesser of: the State Medicaid rate for the provider/service in that state, the provider's usual and customary rate or a negotiated rate that is lower than the Medicaid or usual and customary rate.